Real Estate Talk:

 If, in the condition of financing, the financial institution the buyer is borrowing from refuses to lend the money for any number of reasons, then the offer can be cancelled as well.

-‘… the first condition placed in the promise to purchase is a first visit to verify what the listing or other information appears to state.’
+‘The first condition placed in the promise to purchase is a first visit to verify what the listing or other information appears to state.’

 Condition 1: First visit

-The buyer, upon viewing pictures or driving by the building, determines that the property appears to be clean and well maintained.
-Note that when a vendor or broker is selling a property, they will attempt to make the property as sellable as possible by placing the best pictures in the listing and/or cleaning the property, so it will show well.
+The buyer, upon viewing pictures or driving by the building, determines that the property appears to be clean and well-maintained.
+Note that when a vendor or broker is selling a property, they will attempt to make the property as sellable as possible by placing the best pictures in the listing and/or cleaning the property so it will show well.
 Therefore, the first condition placed in the promise to purchase is a first visit to verify what the listing or other information appears to state.

 Should the buyer not be satisfied with the first visit, the buyer would provide a written document to the vendor indicating that they no longer wish to proceed with the offer.

-Should the buyer be satisfied with the first visit, then the buyer would proceed to condition two, the inspection.
+Should the buyer be satisfied with the first visit then the buyer would proceed to condition two, the inspection.

 Note that in purchasing an income property of five units or less, such as a duplex or triplex, the same conditions apply, however, you do not usually have to have an accepted promise to purchase to visit the property.